flecmart/keep2todoist/README.md

 It is not a real sync but just a **one way** keep->todoist.
 Moved items will be deleted from keep's list.

+This works also with archived google keep lists (in case you don't want your intermediate lists to distract you if you're actually using google keep).

 ## Configuration

 Create a `config.yaml` from `config.example.yaml`: